jinjamator/jinjamator/docs/source/plugins/content/file.rst

     :param path: Can be a local path or a http/https URL.
 For relative paths the current task base directory is set as basepath so test.txt will become /path/to/task/test.txt
     :type path: ``str``
     :return: On error opening the File `False` is returned.
 On success the content of the textfile is returned.
     :rtype: ``bool`` or  ``str``

     :Keyword Arguments:
         None at the moment.

+.. py:function:: file.mkdir(filename, mode=511, parents=False, exist_ok=False):

+    Create directory

+    :param filename: The path of the directory
+    :type filename: ``str``
+    :param mode: The mode that should be set for the directory
+    :type mode: ``int``
+    :param parents: If parents is true, any missing parents of this path are created as needed; they are created with the default permissions without taking mode into account (mimicking the POSIX mkdir -p command).
+                    If parents is false (the default), a missing parent raises FileNotFoundError.
+    :type parents: ``bool``
+    :param exist_ok: If exist_ok is true, FileExistsError exceptions will be ignored (same behavior as the POSIX mkdir -p command), but only if the last path component is not an existing non-directory file.
+                     If exist_ok is false (the default), FileExistsError is raised if the target directory already exists.
+    :type exist_ok: ``bool``
+    :return: True if creation was successful
+    :rtype: ``bool``

+.. py:function:: file.mkdir_p(filename):

+    Create directory and all parents if the do not exist.
+    Will basically do what "mkdir -p" does and uses the mkdir-function in this lib - lazy function for lazy ppl

+    :param filename: The path of the directory
+    :type filename: ``str``
+    :return: True if creation was successful
+    :rtype: ``bool``

 .. py:function:: file.move(src, dst, force_overwrite=False, **kwargs):